Binance Market Update (2022-11-16)

 Binance

-The global cryptocurrency market cap now stands at $0.82T, down by -3.43% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.83T, down by -1.73% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading lower.
-Market outperformers include SCRT, POLYX, and SRM, up by 36%, 15%, and 12%, respectively.
+Market outperformers include SCRT, POLYX, and PHB, up by 29%, 16%, and 13%, respectively.

 Top stories of the day: